gebeuhler/secret-santa/README.md

 Include any build scripts, dependency management configuration files, etc.

 Package everything as a complete project.
-Compress the package into one file then send it back to the GoHealth Technical Recruiter.
+Compress the package into one file then send it back

 Optional: Implement at least 2 algorithms/implementations.
 Use your judgement on how to design it.